G4Lactus/CTLARS_Package/README.md

 }
 ```

-2.  **Second**, we generate a dummy matrix containing `n` rows and
+2. We generate a dummy matrix containing `n` rows and `num_dummies`
-    `num_dummies` dummy predictors sampled from a white circularly
+    dummy predictors sampled from a white circularly centered symmetric
-    centered symmetric complex Gaussian and append it to the original
+    complex Gaussian and append it to the original predictor matrix.
-    predictor matrix.

 ``` r
  # Append dummies